dsilabs/zoom/README.md

     Run the following to start the built-in server, pointed at the instance you just created.
     ```shell
-    $ zoom serve -p 80 ~/my-zoom-instance
+    $ zoom serve ~/my-zoom-instance
     ```

 ### Creating the Blog App
-To create a new app with Zoom, just run:
+To create a new app with ZoomFoundry, just run:
 ```shell
 zoom new app blog ~/my-zoom-instance
 ```

-*Don't mind a `cd`?* Zoom commands only require you to specify the path to an instance directory if you aren't already inside one.
+*Don't mind a `cd`?* ZoomFoundry commands only require you to specify the path to an instance directory if you aren't already inside one.
 You could replace the above with:
 ```shell
 cd ~/my-zoom-instance && zoom new app blog